 Performance - Education - Arts Advocacy

 We believe that it is vital to educate the next generation musicians and music lovers, as well as share our specialized knowledge with our community.
-To that end, we founded the Emory Youth Chamber Music Program (EYCP) in 2006, which has since provided intensive training in small ensemble playing to advanced pre-college students.
-We believe, whether or not our students go on to a career in music, that an education in ensemble playing improves collaborative and social skills, develops work ethic, and gives students hands-on exposure to the greatest works of art.
+To that end, we founded the Emory Youth Chamber Music Program (EYCP) in 2006, which has since provided intensive training in small ensemble playing to over 200 pre-college students.
+We believe, whether or not our students go on to careers in music, that an education in ensemble playing improves collaborative and social skills, develops work ethic, and gives students hands-on exposure to the greatest works of art.
 To learn more about EYCP, please click here.